Keyless Theft – How is it being done?

 This is an advanced version of Remote Jamming.
 It blocks the vehicle from receiving the code whilst recording it.
 The owner then presses the remote again and the first stolen remote code is used to lock the car.
 The second code is then stored to unlock the car in the future!

 The video below explains the details.
-I’ve clipped it between the 37.40 and 51.11 as it’s the most relevant part, but the whole thing is worth watching if you have the time.
+I’ve clipped it between 37.40 and 51.11 as it’s the most relevant part, but the whole thing is worth watching if you have the time.

 This method is used on vehicles that come with a smart key.
 It allows the thief to unlock and start your car by tricking it into thinking the smart key is in range.

+The following video covers Relay Attacks.
 Again I’ve cropped the video to the most relevant part which starts at 33.42 minutes in but again, the whole thing is worth watching:

 OBD-II Remote Cloning